-- A provision authorizing HUD or the LMHA to verify with previous or current employers or other sources of income information pertinent to the family's eligibility for or level of assistance; - A provision authorizing HUD to request income information from the Internal Revenue Service (IRS) and the Social Security Administration (SSA) for the sole purpose of verifying income information pertinent to the family's eligibility or level of benefits; - d.
-A statement allowing the LMHA permission to access the applicant's criminal record with any and all police and/or law enforcement agencies11, and e.
-A statement that the authorization to release the information requested by the consent form expires 36 months after the date the consent form is signed 12.

-- e.
-On or after January 1, 202413, the following must be included: A provision authorizing public housing authoritie PHAs to obtain any financial record from any financial institution, as the terms financial record and financial institution are defined in the Right to Financial Privacy Act (12 U.S.C.
-3401)14, whenever the LMPHA determines the record is needed to determine an applicant's or participant's eligibility for assistance or level of benefits; and - 6.
-A statement that the authorization to release the information requested by the consent form expires 36 months after the date the consent form is signed15.
-On or after January 1, 202416, the following must be included: A statement that the authorization to release the information requested by the consent form will remain effective until the earliest of: - a.
-The rendering of a final adverse decision for an assistance applicant; - The cessation of a participant's eligibility for assistance from HUD and the LMPHA; or
+- b.
+A provision authorizing HUD or the LMHA to verify with previous or current employers or other sources of income information pertinent to the family's eligibility for or level of assistance; - c.
+A provision authorizing HUD to request income information from the Internal Revenue Service (IRS) and the Social Security Administration (SSA) for the sole purpose of verifying income information pertinent to the family's eligibility or level of benefits; - d.
+A statement allowing the LMHA permission to access the applicant's criminal record with any and all police and/or law enforcement agencies, and - e.
+On or after January 1, 2024, the following must be included: A provision authorizing public housing authorities to obtain any financial record from any financial institution, as the terms financial record and financial institution are defined in the Right to Financial Privacy Act (12 U.S.C.
+3401), whenever the LMHA determines the record is needed to determine an applicant's or participant's eligibility for assistance or level of benefits; and - f.
+A statement that the authorization to release the information requested by the consent form expires 36 months after the date the consent form is signed.
+On or after January 1, 2024, the following must be included: A statement that the authorization to release the information requested by the consent form will remain effective until the earliest of: - a.
+The rendering of a final adverse decision for an assistance applicant; - b.
+The cessation of a participant's eligibility for assistance from HUD and the LMHA; or - c.
+The express revocation by the assistance applicant or recipient (or applicable family member) of the authorization, in a written notification to HUD.